microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 5. Enterprise Datawarehousing
 6. System integration using T-SQL

-You can use CDMUtil to convert CDM metadata in the lake to Synapse Analytics metadata and quickly get started with Synapse Analytics.CDMUtil is a client tool based on [CDM SDK](https://github.com/microsoft/CDM/tree/master/objectModel/CSharp) to read [Common Data Model](https://docs.microsoft.com/en-us/common-data-model/) metadata and convert into metadata for Synapse Analytics SQL pools and Spark pools.
+To get started with Synapse Analytics with data in the lake, you can use CDMUtil to convert CDM metadata in the lake to Synapse Analytics metadata.
+CDMUtil is a client tool based on [CDM SDK](https://github.com/microsoft/CDM/tree/master/objectModel/CSharp) to read [Common Data Model](https://docs.microsoft.com/en-us/common-data-model/) metadata and convert into metadata for Synapse Analytics SQL pools and Spark pools.

 Following diagram shows high level concept about the use of Synapse Analytics-